Your First App

 hypen init counter-app

-cd counter-appThe CLI creates a project structure with a starter component.
+cd counter-appThe CLI creates a project structure with a starter App component.
 Let's replace it with our counter.

 Step 2: Create the Template